gwu-libraries/scholarspace-hyrax/README.md

     - `--create-sitemap`: enqueue the Rake task to generate a sitemap
   - You can string multiple command-line options together, provided you **enclose the entire string, including the path to the script, in quotation marks**.
   - In setting up a new instance, these options should be used in the order described for a non-Dockerized installation (see above).

+## Persistence

+- As currently configured, `docker-compose.yml` uses Docker volumes to persist storage for the Postgres databases.
+- The Solr and Fedora containers are mapped to local directories on the host (*bind mounts*, in Docker jargon).
+  - The Solr directory (`/var/solr/data`) should be granted the necessary permissions **before** starting the container: `chown -R 8983:8983 var/solr/data`
+- For storing derivatives, etc., the Rails/Hyrax app can use either a persistent Docker volume or local directories outside the container.
+For development purposes, the compose file currently maps the `/opt/scholarspace` directory to the same directory outside the container.
+This setup assumes that, per the non-Dockerized setup, a `scholarspace` user and group have ownership of that directory.
+(Technically, any user/group can serve this purpose, provided you provide the UID/GID in the `.env` file.)

+## Rails environment

+- The image has been tested only in "production" mode.
+- To run in "development" mode, the `RAILS_ENV` and `PASSENGER_APP_ENV` variables can be set accordingly in `.env`.
+- **Caveat**: when installing the dependencies for development mode, I encountered some warnings in the Rails console about duplicate constants, etc. So further testing is necessary.

 - To restart Passenger, the behavior seems to differ depending on whether one is running with RAILS_ENV=development or RAILS_ENV=production.
 In the former case, Passenger can be restarted by the scholarspace user; the `app-init.sh` script includes a line to accomplish this automatically on completion of any Rake tasks, etc. In a production environment, Passenger requires root permissions to restart; this can be achieved by running `docker exec [app-container-name] bash -lc "passenger-config restart-app /"`.
 (Note that you can restart the Passenger app only after visiting the site at least once since launching the container.
 Otherwise, Passenger complains that there are not sites configured.)

 ### Development tips